ballerina-platform/ballerina-dev-website/swan-lake/learn/coding-conventions.md

 ## Blank Lines

-Separate both statements and top level definitions by zero or one blank lines.
+Separate both statements and top-level definitions by zero or one blank lines.

 **Example,**